apache/cordova-docs/docs/en/edge/guide/platforms/ios/upgrading.md

         <plugin name="InAppBrowser" value="CDVInAppBrowser" />

 12. Note that Objective-C plugins are _not_ whitelisted anymore.
-To whitelist your connections with the app whitelist, you will need to set the `User-Agent` header of the connection to the same user-agent as the main Cordova WebView.
+To whitelist your connections with the app whitelist, you need to set the `User-Agent` header of the connection to the same user-agent as the main Cordova WebView.
 You can get this by accessing the `userAgent` property off the main view-controller.
-The main view-controller (CDVViewController) also has a `URLisAllowed` method for you to check whether a URL will pass the whitelist.
+The main view-controller (`CDVViewController`) also has a `URLisAllowed` method for you to check whether a URL passes the whitelist.

 13. Device API changes:
-    * For iOS, device.platform used to return `iPhone`, `iPad` or `iPod Touch`; now it returns (correctly) `iOS`.
+    - For iOS, device.platform used to return `iPhone`, `iPad` or `iPod Touch`; now it returns (correctly) `iOS`.
-    * For iOS, device.name (now deprecated for all platforms) used to return the name of the user’s device (e.g ‘Shazron’s iPhone 5′); now it returns what device.platform used to return: `iPhone`, `iPad` or `iPod Touch`.
+    - For iOS, device.name (now deprecated for all platforms) used to return the name of the user’s device (e.g ‘Shazron’s iPhone 5′); now it returns what device.platform used to return: `iPhone`, `iPad` or `iPod Touch`.
-    * For all platforms, there is a new property called device.model; this returns the specific device model, e.g `iPad2,5` (for other platforms, this returns what device.name used to return).
+    - For all platforms, there is a new property called device.model; this returns the specific device model, e.g `iPad2,5` (for other platforms, this returns what device.name used to return).

 ## Upgrading 2.1.0 projects to 2.2.0 ##